About AccuPredict Driver Projections

 - Kentucky is based on only one result so little can be determined for that track.

-Note also that some of the tracks, such as Chicago, Watkins Glen and the plate tracks are poorly correlated to other tracks in their categories.
+Note also that tracks, such as Chicago, Watkins Glen and the plate tracks are poorly correlated to other tracks in their categories.
 Most of the curves in general show their best correlation for an average taken over the past eight races of tracks in the same category.

 My Revisions To The Similar Track Groupings